Feyerabend/vm/ps/APPLE.md

 recently, as you previously just had to click on a ".ps" file to get a ".pdf".
-And, I was also a bit disappointed when I started programming in Objective-C for iOS, as there were more orientation towards "bitmaps" than "vector graphics" in the GUI at that time.
+And, I was also a bit disappointed when I started programming in Objective-C for iOS, as there were more orientation towards "bitmaps" than "vector graphics" in the GUI at that time (2015).

 ### Historical Context